quadrimegistus/quadrimegistus/README.md

 Like my repositories, but want to see more high level application/database architecting?
 Check out this [Repository](https://github.com/parallelam/ArchitectPortfolio) or this [Google Drive](https://drive.google.com/drive/folders/1RwszXnoVjbXo6oje_YAMoC6-HKbxRHim?usp=sharing).

 Want to hire me to work on your project?
-Extend a contract to me through my [UpWork](https://www.upwork.com/fl/weshatley).
+Extend a contract to me through my [UpWork](https://www.upwork.com/fl/weshatley) or [Guru](https://www.guru.com/freelancers/wesley-hatley).

 Want to chat about the insanity of quantum mechanics, quantum computing, quantum cryptography and the Q# language?
 DM me on [LinkedIn](https://www.linkedin.com/in/wesley-hatley/).